FOCUS: Flexible Optimizable Counterfactual Explanations for Tree Ensembles

-We consider whether FOCUS explanations are more minimal than DACE explanations.
-Table~\ref{table:experiment2} shows the results for the \numprint{6} settings we could run DACE on.
 We found that DACE can only generate counterfactual examples for a small subset of the test set, regardless of the $\lambda$-value, as opposed to \OurMethod{}, which can generate counterfactual examples for the entire test set in all cases.
-To compute $d_{mean}$, $d_{Rmean}$, and $\mathit{\%_{closer}}$, we compare \OurMethod{} and DACE only on the instances DACE was able to generate a counterfactual example for.
+To compute $d_{mean}$, $d_{Rmean}$, and $\mathit{\%_{closer}}$, we compare \OurMethod{} and DACE only on the instances for which DACE was able to generate a counterfactual example.
 We find that \OurMethod{} significantly outperforms DACE in \numprint{5} out of \numprint{6} settings in terms of all three evaluation metrics, indicating that FOCUS explanations are indeed more minimal than those produced by DACE.
 FOCUS is also more reliable since \begin{inparaenum}[(i)] \item it is not restricted by model size, and \item it can generate counterfactual examples for all instances in the test set. \end{inparaenum}